mattocci27/LeafArea/README.md

 ### 4.7 Displaying analyzed images
 Analyzed image can be displayed by using ImageJ software `(defalt = FALSE)`.
 When you choose `run.ij (check.image = TRUE)`, press any keys to close ImageJ.
 Note that when `check.image = TRUE`, the analysis would take considerable time.
 This option may only work on R console.

-5 Manual leaf area analysis
+## 5 Manual leaf area analysis
 You can skip this step if ImageJ succeeds in analyzing the leaf images.
-If ImageJ fails to recognize leaf images (Fig. S2A), you can manually guide the image analysis for particular images through ImageJ GUI (See the ImageJ user guide 30.1 Measure...[m], http://imagej.nih.gov/ij/docs/guide/user-guide.pdf).
+If ImageJ fails to recognize leaf images, you can manually guide the image analysis for particular images through ImageJ GUI (See the ImageJ user guide 30.1 Measure...[m], http://imagej.nih.gov/ij/docs/guide/user-guide.pdf).
 The results for these manually-analyzed images will still be handled by the file management function resmerge.ij in run.ij.
 Multiple tab-delimited text files with a leaf area value (one text file for each original JPEG image file) generated by ImageJ can be merged into a single data frame.
 The names of text files should be the same as the image files (e.g., A123-1.txt, A123-2.txt, A123-3.txt).
 For example, when the text files are on the desktop of a Mac, files can be merged using `resmerge.ij(“~/Desktop”)`:

 ```` r
 resmerge.ij(“~/Desktop”)